iotempire/iotempower/.github/CONTRIBUTING.md

 ### Configure Your Development Environment

 - **Visual Studio Code Users**: If you are using Visual Studio Code or VSCodium, you can easily adjust your code formatting settings to match our style.
-Simply search for `Clang_format_style` in the settings (you can use `Ctrl` + `,` to open settings) and set it to:
+  - Look for `Clang_format_style` in the settings (you can use `Ctrl` + `,` to open settings) and set it to:
   ```json
    { "BasedOnStyle": "Google", "IndentWidth": 4 }
   ```